JFxMachina/MDCode/README.rst

 User's Guide
 ============

-WIP
+For information on how to setting up MDCode, getting started using it and running some simple examples, please refer to `GUIDE.rst <https://github.com/JFxMachina/MDCode/blob/main/GUIDE.rst>`_.

 ..
   # FIXME : Add user's guide.
-Should be on read-the-docs
+Should also be/linked to on read-the-docs

 Documentation
 =============